tonyedwardspz/tonyedwardspz/contact.md

 layout: page
 ---

 <div class="side-by-side">
     <div class="toleft">
         <h1>Contact me</h1>
         <p>It's good to talk, and I'd love to hear from you.</p>
-        <p>Say hi by sending a quick message via the form.
-If you want a call back. . . be sure to include your number.</p>
+        <p>Say hi by sending a message via the form.
+If you want a call back, please include your number.</p>
+        <p>I promise to consider replying if your message survives its trip through the filters.
+Nothing more.</p>

     </div>
     <div class="toright">